-In each instance, the counterparties can benefit from substituted compliance where the derivatives data has been reported to a recognized trade repository pursuant to the laws of a province of Canada other than the local jurisdictionor of a foreign jurisdiction listed in Appendix B, provided that the additional conditions set out in paragraph 26(3)(c) are satisfied.
+In each instance, the counterparties can benefit from substituted compliance where the derivatives data has been reported to a recognized trade repository pursuant to the laws of a province of Canada other than the local jurisdiction, provided that the additional conditions set out in paragraph 26(3)(c) are satisfied.
 We anticipate that the concept of substituted compliance will be expanded to include situations where reports are made under requirements in foreign jurisdictions that have derivative transaction reporting requirements that are similar to those in the Instrument.
 We anticipate that amendments to the rule that will extend substituted compliance to foreign jurisdictions will be implemented before the implementation of reporting requirements under the Instrument.

-(4) Subsection 26(4) requires that all derivatives data reported for a given derivative be reported to the same recognized trade repository to which the initial report is submitted or, with respect to a derivatives data reported under subsection 26(2), to the local securities regulatory authority.
+(4) Subsection 26(4) requires that all derivatives data reported for a given derivative be reported to the same recognized trade repository to which the initial report is submitted or, with respect to derivatives data reported under subsection 26(2), to the local securities regulatory authority.